department-of-veterans-affairs/vets-website/_employment/job-seekers/career-fairs.md

 Career fairs are an important first step in the search for employment.
 In-person or online, job fairs let you directly and efficiently network with hiring managers from a variety of companies.

-### Your preparation for job fairs is critical to your success
+### Being well prepared is critical to your success

 #### A few tips for you